Geometry of the logarithmic Hodge moduli space (with an Appendix joint with Siqing Zhang)

 We have two charts $\overline{M{\rm{Hodge}}} = M^*/\mathbb{G}_m$ and $\overline{M{\rm de \, Rham}}\times \mathbb{A}^1 = ((M^*)_{x=1}/ \mathbb{G}_m) \times \mathbb{A}^1$, and in each of these two charts, before taking the quotient by $\mathbb{G}_m$, the hypersurfaces $\partial'$ and $\partial''$ are given by relative Cartier divisors.

-They key observation here is that, when the Hodge moduli space is smooth, e.g. in our case with poles and coprime rank and degree (cf. Theorem \ref{thm:smooth}), these Cartier divisors form a simple normal crossing divisor over $B$. \end{subsection} \begin{subsection}{Vanishing of vanishing cycles} We return to our assumption that we are working with poles and that rank and degree are coprime.
+The key observation here is that, when the Hodge moduli space is smooth, e.g. in our case with poles and coprime rank and degree (cf. Theorem \ref{thm:smooth}), these Cartier divisors form a simple normal crossing divisor over $B$. \end{subsection} \begin{subsection}{Vanishing of vanishing cycles} We return to our assumption that we are working with poles and that rank and degree are coprime.
 For this section we assume that $B$ is a DVR.
+We denote by $\phi$ the vanishing cycle functors associated with morphisms to $B.$ We denote by $\overline{\mathbb{Q}}_{\ell, X}$ the $\overline{\mathbb{Q}}_{\ell}$-adic constant sheaf of rank one on a scheme $X$; we drop the space decoration if it is clear in the context.